ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: RELATED WORK

 \subsubsection{Learning-Based Methods}

-This category of methods mainly depends on convolutional neural models.
-For instance, Xiao et al.~\cite{35} integrated both local and global information into CNNs and designed a network to optimize the edge preservation performance.
-He et al.~\cite{6} addressed the Deep Learning-based Stripe Non-Uniformity Correction (DLS-NUC) model to use the end-to-end residual deep network with enlarged receptive fields.
-Recently, multi-scale structures are being widely used due to their ability to extract features from different receptive fields.
-For parallel multi-branch structures, Xu et al.~\cite{39} introduced a multi-scale dense connection structure that can extract fine and coarse features for clean image recovery.
-Lee et al.~\cite{36} employed a dual-branch structure to capture features at various scales and established a parametric stripe noise model.
-For serial multi-branch structures, Chang et al.~\cite{5} used a U-shape sampling network to integrate multi-scale and long–short-term residual information for correcting image non-uniformity.
-Similarly, Li et al.~\cite{38} proposed a multi-scale long-short connection residual for stripe noise removal.
-It is notable that multi-scale techniques mainly utilize existing scale transform structures to piece together various granularity information, neglecting exploration of more effective sampling.
-In contrast, we devise a novel downsampler.
+This category of methods mainly depends on convolutional neural networks (CNNs).
+For instance, Xiao et al.~\cite{35} integrated local and global information into CNNs and designed a network to optimize the edge preservation performance.
+He et al.~\cite{6} proposed the Deep Learning-based Stripe Non-Uniformity Correction (DLS-NUC) model, utilizing an end-to-end residual deep network.
+This work also introduces the first comprehensive cubic noise simulation model.
+Recently, multi-scale strategies have been widely used due to their ability to extract features from different receptive fields. \emph{e.g.}, Xu et al.~\cite{39} introduced a multi-scale dense connection structure that can extract fine and coarse features for clean image recovery.
+Similarly, multi-level encoder and decoder structures also get much attention.
+Chang et al.~\cite{5} used a U-shape sampling network to integrate multi-scale and long–short-term residual information for correcting image non-uniformity.
+Unlike these multi-level U-shaped frameworks, which utilize existing scale transform structures, we devise a novel RHDWT downsampler to enrich the feature representation.